robzolkos/gemon/README.md

 ## Security

-To secure your genom endpoint, create an initializer in your Rails app eg `config/initializers/genom.rb`
+To secure your gemon endpoint, create an initializer in your Rails app eg `config/initializers/gemon.rb`

-Add a Genom.api_key to config/initializer file.
+Add a Gemon.api_key to config/initializer file.

 ```
-Genom.api_key = "123456" # random string
+Gemon.api_key = "123456" # random string
 ```

 Then when calling the endpoint add the key to the request.